BYU-PRISM/GEKKO/docs/imode.rst

 MHE
 ^^^

 Moving Horizon Estimation is for dynamic estimation, both for states and parameter regression.
-The horizon to match is the discretized time horizon of the model `m.time`. `m.time` should be discretized and regular intervals.
-New measurements are added at the end of the horizon `m.time[-1]` and the oldest measurements (`m.time[0]`) is dropped off.
+The horizon to match is the discretized time horizon of the model `m.time`. `m.time` should be discretized at regular intervals.
+New measurements are added at the end of the horizon (e.g. `m.time[-1]`) and the oldest measurements (e.g. `m.time[0]`) are dropped off.

-`m.options.TIMESHIFT` enables automatic shifting of all variables and parameters with each new solve of a model.
+:ref:`timeshift` enables automatic shifting of all variables and parameters with each new solve of a model.
 The frequency of new measurements should match the discretization of `m.time`.

 FV
 ""